 Stratovolcanoes have relatively steep sides and are more cone-shaped than shield volcanoes.
 They are formed from viscous, sticky lava that does not flow easily.
 The lava therefore builds up around the vent forming a volcano with steep sides.
 Stratovolcanoes are more likely to produce explosive eruptions due to gas building up in the viscous magma.

 Andesite (named after the Andes Mountains), is perhaps the most common rock type of stratovolcanoes, but stratovolcanoes also erupt a wide range of different rocks in different tectonic settings.

 The Soufrière Hills volcano, on the Caribbean island of Montserrat, is well known for its lava dome complex at the summit of the volcano, which has gone through phases of growth and collapse.
 As viscous lava is not very fluid, it cannot flow away from the vent easily when it is extruded.
 Instead it piles up on top of the vent forming a large, dome-shaped mass of material.

 Magma is stored beneath a volcano in a magma chamber.
-When a very large explosive eruption occurs which empties the magma chamber, the roof of the magma chamber can collapse forming a depression, or bowl on the surface which has very steep walls.
+When a very large, explosive eruption occurs that empties the magma chamber, the roof of the magma chamber can collapse to form a depression or bowl with very steep walls on the surface.
 These are calderas and can be tens of miles across.

 Calderas can also be formed during an eruption that removes the summit of a single stratovolcano.
 Caldera-forming eruptions can remove massive portions of a single stratovolcano.
 The top can literally be blown off!